PRE OEDIPUS: Melanie Klein and the object-relations school.

 Klein's assertions invoked the wrath of Freud's daughter Anna, who saw herself as her father's only legitimate female successor and objected to Klein's stress on biological determinants over environmental ones, as Freud had earlier with Adler, despite the shortcomings of his own position in this regard (see below).
 His own reaction to Klein was one of ambivalence.
 He told Jones that: "Melanie Klein's work has aroused considerable doubt and controversy here in Vienna.
 I myself have no judgement on pedagogic matters" (5).
 Clearly by this stage of life Freud was unwilling to involve himself in prolonged arguments about the usefulness of new psychoanalytical theories: it was left to Jones and Anna to continue the debate after his death.

-1) It is possible that Klein also analysed her two elder children, Melitta ("Lisa"), later one of her mother's most virulent critics within the psychoanalytic movement; and Hans ("Felix"), who died at the early age of 27 in a climbing accident, although these analyses could not have been as intensive as those of Erich.
-Many years later, Klein supervised the analysis of Erich's son Michael, who became a noted atomic scientist before his early death from cancer.
+It is possible that Klein also analysed her two elder children, Melitta ("Lisa"), later one of her mother's most virulent critics within the psychoanalytic movement; and Hans ("Felix"), who died at the early age of 27 in a climbing accident, although these analyses could not have been as intensive as those of Erich.
+Many years later, Klein supervised the analysis of Erich's son Michael, who became a noted atomic scientist before his early death from cancer.2) Abraham and Ferenczi, who both postulated that a forerunner of the superego could be found in the oral and anal phases, may have influenced Klein here.

 3) See Leader, Darian (2000) Freud's Footnotes, Faber & Faber Ltd, London, p.138.